-On 4 December 2014, at the Fairmont Monte-Carlo Hotel, the committee of the Prix Galien (Galien Prize) will recognise the most deserving laboratory or medical research group
+On 4 December 2014, at the Fairmont Monte-Carlo Hotel, the committee of the Prix Galien (Galien Prize) will recognize the most deserving laboratory or medical research group

 The Prix Galien has been in existence for 45 years